Career Choices Day - Rotokauri Campus

-This one-year health and wellbeing course will provide students with the foundation knowledge, skills, and practical experience required to work alongside individuals, families, and whānau accessing social and community services.
+This one-year health and wellbeing programme will provide students with the foundation knowledge, skills, and practical experience required to work alongside individuals, families, and whānau accessing social and community services.

 Students gain a wide range of transferable skills essential to the role of a support worker and select from one of the following strands to further strengthen their learning:

 A key benefit of this programme is its flexibility in delivery.
-Students studying at our Hamilton Campus study face-to-face with tutors and their peers twice a week and have three days for independent study or placement. Ōtorohanga students will study one day face to face and one day in a virtual classroom with tutors and their peers and have three days for independent study or placement.
-This programme can be undertaken entirely online for those already employed in a health care support role.
+Students studying at our Hamilton Campus study face-to-face with tutors and their peers twice a week and have three days for independent study or placement.
+Students living rurally in the wider Waikato can choose to study online with classes delivered by a tutor via Zoom.
+This programme is also delivered online for those already employed in a support work role.

 Students will undertake 200 practicum hours in a work setting relevant to their selected strand to apply their knowledge and skills, enhance their learning, and develop professional practice.